-- Official transcripts must be received from all educational programs previously attended.
-Official course descriptions and/or course outlines may be needed in order to properly evaluate previous learning.
+1. Official transcripts must be received from all educational programs previously attended.
+Official course descriptions and/or course out-lines may be needed in order to properly evaluate previous learning.

-- All students are required to complete a minimum of three semesters at the Joseph F. McCloskey School of Nursing at Schuylkill Health to be eligible to graduate from the school.
-Nursing 200 (One Semester); and Nursing 300 & 301 (One Semester) are required.
-Determination of additional semester of coursework will be made on an individual basis.
+2. All students are required to complete a minimum of three terms at the Joseph F. McCloskey School of Nursing to be eligible to graduate from the school.
+Nursing 200 (One Term), Nursing 201 (One Term), and Nursing 300 & 301 (One Term) are required.
+Determination of additional specific courses required will be made on an individual basis.

 Applicants who have previously attended a post-secondary educational institution and who apply for admission to this School of Nursing, may, under certain circumstances, receive credit for work previously undertaken as follows: